The 'Neutral Expression' Rule

 A Final Review

-Before finalizing your photo, run it through PhotoStudio.
+Before finalizing your photo, run it through USVisaPhotoAI.
 Our biometric compliance check analyzes your head tilt, eye level, and overall composition to ensure that while your expression is neutral, your geometry is perfectly aligned with international standards.

-Take My Photo Now
+Fix My Photo Now